rakudo/rakudo/NOMMAP.markdown

 ## Ensure nested packages work
 In theory, just should already.

+## Classes conflict even when put into a package
+my package Foo { class Block {} } makes Foo::Block conflict with the
+Block type.
+Shouldn't.

 ## Restore other setting bits
 Bring back in everything that was ripped out.
 Probably many our things become my things.